madrobby/pragmatic.js/README.md

-The word pragmatic means _"Practical, concerned with making decisions and actions that are useful in practice, not just theory."[1]_ Writing pragmatic JavaScript is all about optimizing the progress of writing JavaScript for you as a programmer, using all the facilities the language provides.
+The word pragmatic means _"Practical, concerned with making decisions and actions that are useful in practice, not just theory."[1]_ Writing pragmatic JavaScript is all about optimizing the process of writing JavaScript for you as a programmer, using all the facilities the language provides.

-Writing less code is good—emphasized by the no optional semicolons rule, by no curly braces where not necessary and by using functional programming constructs whereever possible.
+Writing less code is good; emphasized by the no optional semicolons rule, by no curly braces where not necessary and by using functional programming constructs whereever possible.